 Mishkat al-Masabih, Kitab al-Ilm (The Book on Knowledge)

 Holy Quran 59: 15

-This deep and insightful observation was made by the Fourth Caliph of the Ahmadiyya Muslim Community, Hazrat Mirza Tahir Ahmadrh, more eloquently and beautifully in his book With Love to the Muslims of the World pages 5-6.
+This deep and insightful observation was made by the Fourth Caliph of the Ahmadiyya Muslim Community, Hazrat Mirza Tahir Ahmadrh, more eloquently and beautifully in his book, With Love to the Muslims of the World, pp. 5-6.